MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-application-gateway-waf.md

 An HTTP 403 response confirms that WAF blocked the request.

-The Application Gateway [Firewall logs][waf-logs] provide more details about the request and why it is blocked by the WAF.
+The Application Gateway [Firewall logs][waf-logs] provide more details about the request and why WAF is blocking it.

 ![Screenshot of waf logs.](./media/application-proxy-waf/waf-log.png)